 Remove the saucepan from the stove and quickly form the cornflake mixture into wreaths by making a small hole in each mound of the cornflake mixture.

-Place the red-hot candies atop the wreaths for garnish.
+While the cornflakes are still warm, place the red-hot candies atop the wreaths for garnish.

 Recipe adapted from Rose's Christmas Cookies by Rose Levy Beranbaum.